StuartMBrown/proj3-repo/README.md

 - [ ] create one-page proposal (12/18)
 - [ ] discuss our charts and evaluate data if it will allow for those charts (12/18)
 - [ ] sketch webpage and determine how parts are related (12/18)
-- [ ] clean data and then put it into database - kelsey would like to do this
+- [ ] clean data and then put it into database - (kelsey is interested in doing this)
 - [ ] use files of only a subset of data to make plots
 - [ ] write queries that will pull data from the db that matches what is needed for the plot and create routes to send data to javascript
 - [ ] create a webpage that will hold graphics and create a flask route that renders/loads the webpage